 While the above formulation is sufficient for model learning, it has been found that alternative noise-based reparameterization yields better performance \cite{b44}.
-Specifically, the third term in Equation \eqref{eq5} can be re-parameterized \cite{b44} in terms of the `real' ($\epsilon$) and predicted ($\epsilon_\theta$) noise parameters as follows:
+Specifically, the third term in \eqref{eq5} can be re-parameterized \cite{b44} in terms of the `real' ($\epsilon$) and predicted ($\epsilon_\mathbf{\theta}$) noise parameters as follows:

 A DDPM is optimized using the aforementioned formulation.
-Specifically, the first term in Eq. \eqref{eq6}, is a reconstruction term, similar to the one obtained in vanilla VAE \cite{b18}.
-The second term is the prior matching term which represents the closeness of the noisy distribution $p(\mathbf{x}_{T})$ with standard normal distribution.
+While this formulation is shown to work on natural images, we empirically observe that this reparameterization improves the overall segmentation performance even in the case of histopathological images.
+Specifically, the first term in \eqref{eq6}, is a reconstruction term similar to the one obtained in vanilla VAE \cite{b18}.
+The second term is the prior matching term which represents the closeness of the noisy distribution $p(\mathbf{x}_{T})$ with the standard normal distribution.
 However, it is independent of network parameters $\boldsymbol{\theta}$ and hence can be neglected in the optimization.
 The third term is the denoising matching term which represents the closeness of desired denoising transition step $p_{\boldsymbol{\theta}}(\mathbf{x}_{t-1}|\mathbf{x}_{t})$ with the ground truth denoising transition step $q(\mathbf{x}_{t-1}|\mathbf{x}_{t}, \mathbf{x}_{0})$.
-Therefore, the resultant loss for training a DDPM is given by:
+Therefore, the resultant loss for training the DDPM is given by:

-In practice, the weight factor in Eq. \eqref{eq7} is discarded to obtain the following simplified loss function:
+In practice, the weight factor in \eqref{eq7} is discarded to obtain the following simplified loss function: